Noli Me Tángere (novel): María Clara

 A crayon sketch of Leonor Rivera-Kipping by Rizal.
 Rivera, who was Rizal's longtime love interest, is the commonly accepted basis for the María Clara character.

 María Clara de los Santos y Alba, commonly referred to as María Clara, María, or Clarita, is Ibarra's fiancée and the most beautiful and widely celebrated girl in San Diego.
 She was raised by Kapitán Tiago de los Santos, and his cousin, Isabel.
 In the later parts of the novel, she was revealed to be an illegitimate daughter of Father Dámaso, the former curate of the town, and Doña Pía Alba, Kapitán Tiago's wife, who had died giving birth to María Clara.

 At the novel's end, a heartbroken yet resolved María Clara entered the Real Monasterio de Santa Clara (a Poor Clare nunnery) after learning the truth of her parentage and mistakenly believing that her lover, Crisóstomo, had been killed.
 In the epilogue, Rizal stated that it is unknown whether María Clara is still living within the walls of the convent or is already dead.

 Kapitán Tiyago

 Don Santiago de los Santos, known by his nickname Tiyago and political title Kapitán Tiyago, is said to be the richest man in the region of Binondo and possessed real properties in Pampanga and Laguna de Baý.
 He is also said to be a good Catholic, a friend of the Spanish government and thus was considered a Spaniard by the colonial elite.
 Kapitán Tiyago never attended school, so he became the domestic helper of a Dominican friar who gave him an informal education.
 He later married Pía Alba from Santa Cruz.
+In Lacson-Locsin's translation, his name is spelled as Capitan Tiago.